danchris1029/su26-ai301-contribution/README.md

 ### Environment Setup

 [Notes on setting up your local development environment - challenges you faced, how you solved them]
+1. Downloading MSVC C++ toolchain
+2. Wiring up PowerShell environment variables so the build scripts could actually find the compilers.
+3.
+4. Tracking down and independently compiling the missing testmain.lib dependency so our HTTP cache test suite would link properly.
+Gauging between AI usage, and analyzing how to balance personal understanding and supplemented work.

 ### Steps to Reproduce